d3x0r/sack.vfs/README.md

 ## Changelog
 - 1.1.808(in progress)
 - 1.1.807
+    - Convert SQL int to full size of target. (handle -1 int)
     - Update to build with node 19+ and stdc++17 option.
     - Fix race condition in deallocation in accept event.
     - Handle wide long varchar SQL type.